Foo-x/react-tea/doc/Reference.md

 ## Sub

-Sub is a listener that subscribe external events or component's lifecycle.
+Sub is a listener that subscribes external events or component's lifecycle.
 It is practically the same as `useEffect`.